 This classic Avondale dive naturally offers chicken wings alongside a menu filled with bar food staples.
-The wings come wet, tossed in one of eight sauces, or dry-rubbed in seasonings like lemon-pepper or mesquite.
-Give the bar a call for pickup.
+The wings come wet, tossed in one of eight sauces, or dry-rubbed in seasonings like lemon pepper or mesquite.

 This renowned dive bar offers multiple sauce options on its chicken wings, most notably its famous “buffiyaki” creation.
-Make sure to bring an extra dollar bill, as The Griffon’s walls are covered in George Washingtons stapled on by visitors looking to leave their mark, while wearing a mask.
+Make sure to bring an extra dollar bill, as the Griffon’s walls are covered in George Washingtons stapled on by visitors looking to leave their mark.

 Also featured in: